jrs-innovation-center/javascript-exercises/react/gol.md

 * when the component mounts create the gol sim and add the sim to the state, so you can handle the start and stop buttons

+> When you create your sim, you can set the state, also you can subscribe to the tick and set state every time the new board is rendered.

 ## Step 5

 * handle start button

+> create a method in your component and the associate it with a button's onClick event hander

 ## Step 6

 * handle stop button

+> create a method in your component and the associate it with a button's onClick event hander

 ## Step 7

 * when stopped and a cell is clicked, toggle the state of the cell.

+> create a method in your component and the associate it with a cell's onClick event hander